jadavsushil/GtwUi/README.md

 Notes
 -------

-This plugin is still under development and should not be considered stable.
+This plugin is still under development and should probably not be used yet :)